Wheeland Beach on the island of Providenciales in the Turks and Caicos

 Aerial view of Wheeland Beach and the sand quarry.

-Adjacent to Wheeland Beach was the Wheeland sand quarry, where sand for construction was mined in the 1980s and 1990s.
-Mining has ceased, yet extensive pits have been left, which are now ponds.
-The ponds now attract birds, primarily white-cheeked pintail ducks, stilts, and the occasional Caribbean flamingo.
+Adjacent to Wheeland Beach is the old Wheeland sand quarry, where sand for construction was mined in the 1980s and 1990s.
+Mining has ceased, yet extensive pits have been left behind and are now ponds that attract a multitude of birds—primarily white-cheeked pintail ducks, stilts, and the occasional Caribbean flamingo.

 Beach Accesses